pawamoy/copier-poetry/README.md

 [Copier](https://github.com/copier-org/copier) template
 for Python projects managed by [Poetry](https://github.com/python-poetry/poetry).

+> [!WARNING]
-:warning: I personally don't use this template anymore, so it is maintained by the community.
+> I personally don't use this template anymore,
+> so it is maintained by the community.
 I will still review and merge PRs though.
-I can add you as a contributor if you wish to maintain the template for the community (for personal needs, please fork instead).
+> I can add you as a contributor if you wish to maintain the template
+> for the community (for personal needs, please fork instead).

 Similar templates: